WELCOME TO THE YMCA OF THE VIRGINIA PENINSULAS FAMILY

 As a Y member, you know the value of your membership and the many programs we offer.
 A large part of what makes the Y such a community asset is that we believe everyone should have the opportunity to belong and participate in our programs, even if they are not able to pay the full price.
 We count on you and other friends of the Y to help by contributing to our Annual Campaign or to participate in an event that raises funds for the campaign; ask how you can participate.

-The YMCA’s Guardian (financial assistance) program is also supported through contributions made to the United Way.
+The YMCA’s financial assistance program is also supported through contributions made to the United Way.
 Please consider designating your United Way contribution directly to the YMCA of the Virginia Peninsulas (#7030).

-If you or someone you know is interested in becoming involved with the Annual Campaign, please contact your branch director.
+If you or someone you know is interested in becoming involved with the Annual Campaign, please contact your center executive.
 Our financial statement is available upon written request from the Virginia Office of Consumer Affairs.

 BENEFITS AND GUIDELINES